Brunch Club Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play Brunch Club, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Brunch Club, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Brunch Club has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Brunch Club which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

-Brunch Club has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Brunch Club which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.